therealtimex/realtimex-alchemy/docs/README.md

 **Languages:** [English](README.md) | [Tiếng Việt](vi/README.md) | [Français](fr/README.md) | [日本語](ja/README.md) | [한국어](ko/README.md) | [Español](es/README.md)

 Welcome to the comprehensive user guide for **RealTimeX Alchemy**.
-This documentation will help you understand how to use the passive intelligence engine to transmute your reading time into high-density insights.
+This documentation will help you understand how to use the passive intelligence engine to generate high-density insights from your reading time.

 ## Table of Contents